louislam/redbean-node/docs/README.md

 ## Welcome

-RedBeanNode is an easy to use **ORM** tool for Node.js, inspired by RedBeanPHP.
+RedBeanNode is an easy to use **ORM** tool for Node.js, strongly inspired by RedBeanPHP.

 * **Automatically** creates **tables** and **columns** as you go
 * No configuration, just fire and forget
-* Ported RedBeanPHP's core features and api design
+* Ported RedBeanPHP's main features and api design
 * Build on top of knex.js
 * Supports **JavaScript** & **TypeScript**
 * **async/await** or **promise** friendly